-TAX STATUS (ticked) QUESTION ANSWER GUIDANCE FATCA STATUS (GUIDE ONLY) CRS STATUS (GUIDE ONLY) A Financial Institution Provide the Company's Global Intermediary Identification Number (GIIN), if applicable; or If the Company is a Financial Institution but does not have a GIIN, provide its FATCA status GIIN or FATCA status The product issuer can determine whether to record / validate the GIIN or not.
+TAX STATUS (ticked) QUESTION ANSWER GUIDANCE FATCA STATUS (GUIDE ONLY) CRS STATUS (GUIDE ONLY) A Financial Institution 1.
+Provide the Company's Global Intermediary Identification Number (GIIN), if applicable; or If the Company is a Financial Institution but does not have a GIIN, provide its FATCA status GIIN or FATCA status The product issuer can determine whether to record / validate the GIIN or not.
 The accountholder country of tax residence test is not required because Financial Institutions are excluded from the definition of reportable persons.
 Australian/Partner Financial Institution/Participating FFI [or any other status provided by client] Status depends on the jurisdiction of the entity.
 CRSStatus dependent on the investment entity test below (Question 2.)
 2. Is the Financial Institution an Investment Entity located in a Non-Participating CRS Jurisdiction and managed by another Financial Yes For CRS purposes the investment entity test is also required.
 CRS Participating CRS jurisdictions are listed on the OECD website.
 N/A CRS Status dependent on the controlling person country of tax residence test below (Question 3.)
 Institution?
-No Non Reportable Person Does the Company have any Beneficial Owners who are Yes For CRS purposes a controlling person country of tax residence test is required.
+No Non Reportable Person 3.
+Does the Company have any Beneficial Owners who are tax residents of countries other than Australia?
+Does the Company have any Beneficial Owners who are Yes For CRS purposes a controlling person country of tax residence test is required.
 Beneficial owners are required to complete an N/A Passive NFE (with foreign controlling persons) No Individual ID Form, including their name, address and provide for each foreign tax residency, Country, TIN or reason details.
 Passive NFE (with no foreign controlling persons)